plexil-bh/plexil_docs/PLEXILTools/XMLSchemaEmacs.rst

 ---------------------------------

-It is possible to validate XML files against a schema within Emacs, using a freely available Emacs utility for XML called `nxml mode <http://www.thaiopensource.com/nxml-mode/>`__.
+It is possible to validate XML files against a schema within Emacs, using a freely available Emacs utility for XML called :ref:`nxml mode <http://www.thaiopensource.com/nxml-mode/>`.
 It provides not only an easy means to edit XML (e.g. automatic indentation), but also a means for validating your XML against an XML schema interactively.